IsaacVerm/vineyard/README.md

 Make sure the service is running in the same environment as the tests.
 E.g. use environment local in Postman if you run the service on localhost.

+Tests are based on the test data in `insert-test-data.sql`.

 ## Background

 ### Downey mildew